DarrenTian/flywheel/README.md

 flywheel is a personal investment recommendation tool, until we make it a sophisticated trading bot. :)

 ## Components
-market: where we get market data
-signals: where we derive signals from market data
-strategy: where we decide investment strategy
 app: where the main app runs

+app>market: where we get market data

+app>signals: where we derive signals from market data

+app>strategy: where we decide investment strategy

 ## Build & Run
 pipenv install